fastent/fastent/README.md

 fastent includes integrations with tools like spaCy, fastText pre-trained models and NLTK.

-fastent is built to scale to very large text datasets.
+fastent is built to scale to very large text datasets in many languages.

-fastend works with text in hundreds of languages.

 Table of contents